Critical dynamics of the directed percolation with L\'evy-driven temporally quenched disorder: Introduction

 \section{Introduction}

 Classical phase transitions involve both equilibrium and non-equilibrium systems, which are closely related both theoretically and experimentally.
-Even equilibrium systems in steady states may deviate from equilibrium or undergo relaxation processes due to external disturbances or shocks.
-The Directed Percolation (DP) model, similar to the Ising model in equilibrium phase transitions, is considered a key representative of non-equilibrium phase transitions and has been extensively studied.
-Several theoretical methods, including mean-field theory, density matrix renormalization, low-density series expansions, and low-order field theory approximations, applied to the Ising model, have also been used to study non-equilibrium systems\cite{christensen2005complexity,henkel2008non,tauber2014critical,2005field}.
-Moreover, Monte Carlo (MC) simulations have been adapted for non-equilibrium reaction-diffusion systems and have evolved into widely established simulation techniques\cite{lubeck2006crossover,1986Monte,zhong1995universality}.
+Even equilibrium systems in steady states may deviate from equilibrium or undergo relaxation processes due to external disturbances or shocks\cite{tauber2014critical}.
+Several theoretical methods, including mean-field theory\cite{cafiero1998disordered,1989Quantum}, density matrix renormalization, low-density series expansions, and low-order field theory approximations, applied to the Ising model, have also been used to study non-equilibrium systems\cite{christensen2005complexity,henkel2008non,tauber2014critical,2005field}.
+Moreover, Monte Carlo (MC) simulations have been adapted for non-equilibrium reaction-diffusion systems and have evolved into widely established simulation techniques\cite{lubeck2006crossover,zhong1995universality,ma2024emergent,deng2024chimera,dong2021optimal,liu2021efficient,qing2024time}.

-The Directed Percolation (DP) model, with its robust stability, introduced the concept of universality classes.
-According to Janssen and Grassberger’s conjectures\cite{grassberger1979reggeon,janssen1981nonequilibrium,1982On}, systems transitioning from an absorbing state to an active state under specific conditions belong to this universality class.
+The directed percolation (DP) model, with its robust stability, introduced the concept of universality classes\cite{grassberger1979reggeon,janssen1981nonequilibrium,1982On,vojta2005critical}.
 Representative models include, but are not limited to, interface growth\cite{tang1992pinning}, contact processes\cite{harris1974contact}, and turbulence\cite{pomeau1986front}.
-The evolution of reaction-diffusion systems, when determining the DP universality class, typically relies on fixed transition probabilities that maintain the spatial and temporal stability of conservation laws\cite{hinrichsen2000non}.
-However, real-world physical systems often deviate from the DP model\cite{hinrichsen1999flowing,hinrichsen2000flowing,takeuchi2007directed}.
-For example, material inhomogeneity, the impact of climate change on epidemics, and the randomness in biological migration introduce complexities that disturb transition probabilities in absorbing phase systems.
-Systems that incorporate dynamic changes in transition probabilities, known as quenched disorder DP systems, may provide a more accurate representation of real-world systems with complex environmental conditions.
+The evolution of reaction-diffusion systems, when determining the DP universality class, typically relies on fixed conditional probabilities that maintain the spatial and temporal stability of conservation laws\cite{hinrichsen2000non}.
+However, real-world physical systems often deviate from the DP model\cite{hinrichsen1999flowing,hinrichsen2000flowing,takeuchi2007directed,vojta2004broadening}.
+Analysis of correlation scales indicates that temporally quenched disorder may undermine the robustness of the DP universality class, thereby altering its critical properties \cite{hooyberghs2004absorbing,gonzaga2019quenched,dickman2009contact,fallert2009scaling,neugebauer2006contact,2005Low}.